Top Web Design Trends for 2026

 What Changed Between 2021 and 2026?

-The original 2021 glassmorphism trend was heavy-handed.
+The original 2021 version was heavy-handed.
 The 2026 version is restrained.
 Instead of thick blur and low contrast, modern implementations pair:

 • Subtle translucent layers (low opacity — think 10–25%, not 60%)